muhammadzulfikar/sliopress/content/plugins/polls/readme.txt

 * FIXED: Content-Type Not Being Sent Back When AJAX Return Results

 = Version 2.21 (01-10-2007) =
-* NEW: Works For WordPress 2.3 Only
+* NEW: Works For SlioPress 2.3 Only
 * NEW: Added Quick Tag For Poll To Visual (TinyMCE) / Code Editor
 * NEW: New CSS Style For Polls Archive (.polls-archive)
 * NEW: Uses Stats Filter To Add Stats Into Stats Page